 The legionella bacteria grows and spreads through water.
 It’s found in small air droplets that can be breathed in through air conditioning systems, spa pools and hot tubs, cooling towers, baths, washing stations or showers and taps that aren’t often used.
 If left unchecked and undetected, Legionella can spread rapidly through your water system and become a big problem for your organisation.

 It’s really important to keep on top of testing the water systems in your building to ensure your water system is free from legionella.
-As well as regular testing of appliances in your hot and cold water supply, sampling can be carried out by qualified and trained experts as part of a legionella risk assessment.
+As well as regular testing of appliances in your hot and cold water supply, sampling can be carried out by qualified and trained experts as part of a legionella risk assessment Your HSE risk assessment will specifically ensure acop 18 compliance.
 The results of your legionella testing and sampling must be recorded either digitally or in a log book, and kept for 5 years.

 At Dakro, we are members of the Legionella Control Association, and we have all of the relevant skills and experience to ensure we provide excellent water system services.